-Moving to Idaho, the Gem State?
-Bear in mind that the Idaho Transporation Department handles all vehicle titling, registration, and license plate issuance via its Division of Motor Vehicles (DMV).
-If you own a car, you'll need to register and title it within 90 days of moving.
+If you're planning a move to Idaho, the Gem State, be aware that the Idaho Transportation Department is responsible for all vehicle-related matters, including titling, registration, and license plate issuance, through its Division of Motor Vehicles (DMV).
+Once you become a resident, you have 90 days to register and title your vehicle.

 How Do I Get License Plates in Idaho?